AdobeDocs/experience-platform.en/help/segmentation/api/segment-search.md

 ---
 keywords: Experience Platform;segmentation;segmentation service;troubleshooting;API;seg;segment;Segment;search;segment search;
-title: Segment Search API Endpoint
+title: Segment Search Endpoint
 topic: guide
 description: In the Adobe Experience Platform Segmentation Service API, Segment Search is used to search fields contained across various data sources and return them in near real-time.
 This guide provides information to help you better understand Segment Search and includes sample API calls for performing basic actions using the API.
 ---

-# Segment Search API endpoint
+# Segment Search endpoint

 Segment Search is used to search fields contained across various data sources and return them in near real-time.